-9. Deyna Castellanos:
+10. Deyna Castellanos:

 Venezuelan footballer Deyna Castellanos started her youth playing career at Escuela de Futbol Juan Arango in 2013 at just 14 years of age.
 After having a splendid goal-scoring spell at her college level team FSU Seminoles, she was signed by the Santa Clarita Blue Heat and since then has been a regular face for both her club and national team alike.

-7. Alex Morgan:
+9. Alex Morgan:

 A central striker, Morgan had several short stints at various different clubs across the country playing for California Storm, Pali Blues, Western New York Flash, Seattle Sounders Women, Portland Thorns FC, Orlando Pride before joining Lyon on loan in 2017.
-She has over 135 caps for the USA national team and over 80 goals to her name.
+She has over 165 caps for the USA national team and over 100 goals to her name.